Mhdali03/api-docs/README.md

 # Receive Payment Notification

-The `notificationUrl` parameter will determine the URL that will receive a `POST` request when given transaction is fully confirmed
+The `notificationUrl` parameter will determine the URL that will receive a `POST` request when given transaction is fully confirmed, the state is `CONFIRMED`.
+At this time it's not possible to be notified at each state change.

 We will call this URL using `POST` request with following content:
 ```